uber/baseweb/rfcs/block-component.md

 Having multiple elements can complicate things like layout (flexbox children, etc), as well as just needlessly increasing the amount of DOM the client has to deal with.

 Combining most things into a single `Block` component allows you to keep things as a single element, and generally has less cognitive overload due to fewer react elements. (maybe there's a happy middle-ground though, for example a `Block` and `Text` component?)

-### Downsides

-It seems like there are two primary downsides here:

-* **Styles cluttering your markup** This is the price of being able to conveniently define things inline–one could argue the tradeoff is worth it here.
-* **Performance** This component would need to convert its props into a style object during render, which in theory may be slower than `styled('div', ...)` with a static object.
-It's hard to say whether this would be a problem in practice, and there are probably ways to optimize this if needed like memoization or a babel transform.

----

-It'd be great to get peoples reactions to this – would a component like this be helpful? are there any other benefits or downsides?